-Looking for a trusted, experienced, and reputable embezzlement lawyer?
-Fresno criminal attorney Mark Broughton believes everyone has a right to a fair trial, and he may be able to help.
+Looking for a trusted, experienced, and reputable embezzlement attorney?
+Fresno criminal defense attorney Mark Broughton believes everyone has a right to a fair trial, and he may be able to help.

 What is Embezzlement?

 The legal definition of embezzlement in California, under Penal Code 503, is the fraudulent appropriation of property by a person to whom it has been entrusted.
-There are certain elements of embezzlement that must be true in order for a person to be guilty.
+There are certain elements that must be true in order for a person to be found guilty of embezzlement charges.
 All of the following must be true:

 - The owner of the property entrusted you with the property (this can be done directly or through an agent).